Academic Classes

 • Physical (Earth) Science (8th-9th gr) Tues/Fri 10:00

 This course gives the student a good foundation to tackle the upper-level sciences.
-The text disusses atomic structure, the periodic table, chemical bonds, reactions and energy, motion, forces, energy, waves and sound, light, electricity and magnetism, and the Earth’s structure and atmosphere.
+The text discusses atomic structure, the periodic table, chemical bonds, reactions and energy, motion, forces, energy, waves and sound, light, electricity and magnetism, and the Earth’s structure and atmosphere.
 Students will conduct controlled experiments using the scientific method.
 They will write formal lab reports, graph data, and analyze results, as well as calculate solutions to word problems using scientific formulas (knowledge of pre-algebra is recommended).

-• Biology A (9th-11th gr) Tues/Fri 10:00
+• Biology (9th-12th gr) Tues/Fri 10:00

 $64/mo plus 25 supply fee paid directly to teacher